centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 :ref:`object configuration file <object_configuration_overview>`
 containing object definitions that Centreon Engine should use for monitoring.
-Object configuration files contain definitions for hosts, host groups, contacts, contact groups, services, commands, etc. You can seperate your configuration information into several files and specify multiple cfg_file= statements to have each of them processed.
+Object configuration files contain definitions for hosts, contacts, contact groups, services, commands, etc. You can seperate your configuration information into several files and specify multiple cfg_file= statements to have each of them processed.